hrueger/reaper2ma/README.md

 ## Features

--   Auto-Convert Reaper project markers to MA timecode
+-   Auto-Convert markers from csv to MA timecode
 -   Support for repeated and unique sequences / cues
 -   Web-based interface for easy access
 -   No software installation required